oracle-livelabs/oci/apps-cloud-adventure-cio/05-integration/integration.md

 ![Integration Objectives](images/Integration_objs2.png)

-## Task 1: Use REST API to pull Fusion SaaS Application audit data for use in any external system
+## SCM: Use REST API to pull Fusion SaaS Application audit data for use in any external system